chromatices/Few_Shot_Learning_with_BAM/README.md

 JuHee Han : fgtr153@ds.seoultech.ac.kr
 Soonki Kwon : kwonrince@gmail.com

-&nasp;This repository is a follow-up study of the [A Closer Look at Few-shot Classification]https://arxiv.org/abs/1904.04232 (https://github.com/wyharveychen/CloserLookFewShot) and [BAM:Bottleneck Attention Module]https://arxiv.org/abs/1807.06514 (https://github.com/Jongchan/attention-module)
+This repository is a follow-up study of the [A Closer Look at Few-shot Classification]https://arxiv.org/abs/1904.04232 (https://github.com/wyharveychen/CloserLookFewShot) and [BAM:Bottleneck Attention Module]https://arxiv.org/abs/1807.06514 (https://github.com/Jongchan/attention-module)

 ![image](https://user-images.githubusercontent.com/56014940/124572020-4387fe00-de83-11eb-8b6a-0d39258586a4.png)

-&nasp;We experimented Few Shot Classification with backbone network that combine with BAM(Bottleneck Attention Module).
+We experimented Few Shot Classification with backbone network that combine with BAM(Bottleneck Attention Module).
 Experiment setting is same as paper 'A Closer Look At Few-shot Classification'.
 Difference is add another dataset 'PlantVillage' for extra experiment on cross domain and 5-shot, 1-shot.
 Accuracy between 'with BAM models' and 'without BAM models', it does not make dramatical difference.
 But mostly on 1-shot and cross domain, 'with BAM models' has little bit increase accuracy.

 ## Requirements